Gluten-free, vegan dish of artichokes stuffed with tabbouleh made with quinoa, parsley, mint, and cucumber.

 It wasn’t long before a sturdy woman with thick brown hair efficiently pulled back into a tight bun at the nape of her neck approached our table with some tabbouleh and na’an, her simple brown skirt flapping around her calves.
 I nibbled on a miniscule piece, like a five-year-old trying something new, and relief poured over me.
 It wasn’t horrible.
 Copying my friend, I scooped up more of the parsley, mint, and bulgur wheat salad onto a piece of na’an and folded it over, similar to a burrito.
 It was really, really good.

 More food arrived and I remember thoroughly enjoying every dish, but it was the fresh, unintimidating tabbouleh that stays with me some 30 years later.
 It was the perfect introduction to a food culture that is one of my favorites today.

 Tabbouleh is a Lebanese salad that looks like a relish.
 It’s typically made with bulgur wheat grain, tomatoes, finely chopped parsley, mint, and onion, and simply dressed with olive oil, lemon juice and salt.
 Variations abound using couscous in place of bulgur or adding other vegetables, but its trademark is copious amounts of mint and parsley.
 I’ve made this salad with diced zucchini and tomatoes, and sometimes I toss in slivers of preserved lemon.
-In this version for The Weiser Kitchen, I used quinoa in place of the bulgur for a gluten-free dish.
+In this version, I used quinoa in place of the bulgur for a gluten-free dish.